Arts

 Farrell Flat

-20km east of Clare and 22km southwest of Burra is a fantastic new Silo mural.
+20km east of Clare and 22km southwest of Burra is a fantastic Silo mural.
 Artists Jarrod and Matt spend a staggering 140 hours before lockdown painstakingly mapping out, drawing and painting this cheery steam train.
 The finished piece is 30 meters tall and took 150 litres of paint to finish.

 Coonalpyn Silos